South Korea announces fresh stimulus for businesses

 "The Committee considers the economic recovery in the US to have weakened somewhat and the sluggishness of economic activities in the euro area to have deepened," the bank said in its monetary policy statement.

-"Growth has continued to slow in emerging market countries as well, due mostly to the impact of the economic slumps in advanced countries."'Missed the timing'
+"Growth has continued to slow in emerging market countries as well, due mostly to the impact of the economic slumps in advanced countries."

 Given the slowdown in global demand and weak domestic consumption, there were expectations that the central bank may also cut its interest rates.